tc39/proposal-smart-pipelines/readme.md

   )
 );
 ```
-Compared with the pipeline version, the original code requires **additional
+Compared with the pipeline version, this non-pipeline version requires **additional
 indentation and grouping** on each step.
 This requires four more levels of
 indentation and four more pairs of parentheses.